jatcwang/difflicious/docs/docs/docs/BasicDiffers.md

 ## Pair by field

-In many test scenarios we actually don't care about order of elements, as long as the two sequences contains the same elements.
-One example of this is inserting multiple records into a database and then retrieving them , where you expect the same records to be returned by not necessarily in the original order.
+In many test scenarios we actually don't care about order of elements, as long as the two sequences contain the same elements.
+One example of this is inserting multiple records into a database and then retrieving them, where you expect the same records to be returned but not necessarily in the original order.

 In this case, you can configure a `Differ` to pair by a field instead.